1. Choose a target

 The outer wheel acts as the anchor.
 For a chunk beginning with D, rotate the outer wheel to D. The inner layers provide details that make the scene vivid.

-Each chunk becomes a movie frame.
-A long target becomes a sequence of frames, which is easier to revisit than one overloaded image.
+Treat this like a memory journal.
+Each chunk becomes a scene you log in your system, and a long target becomes a sequence of journaled scenes — far easier to revisit than one overloaded image.

 5. Review the story

-Review the saved frames by reconstructing the images and checking whether the target still comes back naturally.
+Reopen the journaled scenes, reconstruct the images, and check whether the target still comes back naturally.